shehabshalan/document-library/README.md

 ![architecture](https://user-images.githubusercontent.com/30008865/177472581-72341a49-766b-4f94-8c52-30bc97840223.png)

-## Features:
-- Upload document/documents such as PDF / Excel / Word/ txt/ pictures documents.
-- Retrieve a list of documents with meta data.
-- Generate sharable link and specify expiration time.
-- Download a document.

 ## Improvements
 - Adding authentication to allow more users and have each user only get their own uploads.
 - File validation such as type, size etc.
-- Document preview for all document types allowed.
+- Document preview for all document types allowed, currently only images and pdfs support preview.
+- Web viewer for documents.
+This is to allow users to view documents inside the browser.
 - UI tweaks.

 ## Inside look: